mammothbio-os/palamedes/README.md

 ## Installing

+Palamedes uses the [hgvs](https://github.com/biocommons/hgvs) package as a dependency.
+At this time, `hgvs` requires `postgresql` system dependencies to be installed before use.
+Please see the [README](https://github.com/biocommons/hgvs/blob/main/README.md#installing-hgvs-locally) for install instructions if needed.

-Palamedes is packaged in PyPI, to install simply run: `pip install palamedes`
+Palamedes itself is packaged in PyPI, to install simply run: `pip install palamedes`

 ## Usage - CLI